Wilmox/portfolio/_content/notes/cant-hurt-me.md

 Even if you’re feeling low and beat down by life right now, I guarantee you can think of a time or two when you overcame odds and tasted success.
 It doesn’t have to be a big victory either.
 It can be something small.

-The engine in a rocket ship does not fire without a small spark first.
+> A rocket does not fire without a small spark first

 We all need small sparks, small accomplishments in our lives to fuel the big ones.

-#### Challenge #6: Cookie Jar
+## Challenge #6: Cookie Jar

 Crack your journal open again.
 Write it all out.
 Remember, this is not some breezy stroll through your personal trophy room.
 Don’t just write down your achievement hit list.
 Include life obstacles you’ve overcome.
 Add in those minor tasks you failed earlier in life, but tried again a second or third time and ultimately succeeded at.
 Feel what it was like to overcome those struggles, those opponents, and win.
 Then get to work.

-## THE MOST POWERFUL WEAPON
+# The Most Powerful Weapon

 _For the next race, Goggins trained by carefully studying the terrain and running in the extreme conditions that he would experience on race day.
 When he finished, Goggins completed Badwater 135 in just thirty hours and finished in fifth place.
 Because of the forty percent rule, he was able to push his limits and accomplish something incredible._

 _But after David finished he wasn’t as elated as he thought he would be.
 He remembers repeating the following over and over in his head: “There is no finish line, Goggins.
 There is no finish line.”_

 In this chapter, Goggins talks about a voice in his head that told him to keep quitting.
-As he calls it “_the governor in your brain_”.
+As he calls it _“the governor in your brain”_.
 When your governor will tell you to quit, it will try to convince you are completely exhausted and not able to go any further, you’re only at about 40 percent of your potential.
 When you get to the 40%, you need to tap into a hidden reserve of energy and motivation.
 Keep fighting when you feel like you’re done, and that’s when you unlock the remaining 60 percent of your potential.

 But nobody taps their reserve 60 percent right away or all at once.
 The first step is to remember that your initial blast of pain and fatigue is your governor talking.
 Once you do that, you are in control of the dialogue in your mind, and you can remind yourself that you are not as drained as you think.
 That you haven’t given it your all.
 Not even close.

-#### Challenge #7: Remove the governor from your brain
+## Challenge #7: Remove the governor from your brain

 The main objective here is to slowly start to remove the governor from your brain.
 Don’t expect this to happen overnight.
 It can take a long time…